 - shelf life

-- storage and transport conditions
+- · storage and transport conditions

 - · safety characteristics for the selected product

-- microbiological criteria, including microorganisms relevant to the product and their limit at the end of shelf life
+- microbiological criteria, including micro-organisms relevant to the product and their limit at the end of shelf life

 - allergens that are present

 - allergens that are potentially present

-The target values for each food safety attribute should be stated, for example, shelf life of 8 days maximum, store and transport under refrigerated conditions at 8°C maximum, max water activity of 0.8 (fruit cake), max pH of 4.6 (ambient sauce), salmonella absent in 25g.
+The target values for each food safety attribute should be stated (for example, shelf life of 10 days maximum, store and transport under ambient conditions at 8 to 25°C maximum, max water activity of 0.8 (fruit cake), max pH of 4.6 (meringue), salmonella absent in 25g).

-Nutritional attributes need to include all of the mandatory nutrient target values for the product (energy, fat, saturates, carbohydrates, sugars, protein and salt) which may be per product/per serving, but must include mandatory information (per 100g or 100ml).
+Nutritional information should include all the mandatory nutrient target values for the product (energy, fat, saturates, carbohydrates, sugars, protein and salt), and must include mandatory information per 100g or 100ml.
+Nutritional information per serving/portion is not mandatory, but good practice as people eat 'servings' not at increments of 100g.
 Any nutrition claim should be included.

-Quality attributes need to include at least 3 sensory or organoleptic characteristics with their associated testing parameters and target values.
+Quality attributes need to include at least 3 sensory or organoleptic characteristics with their associated testing parameters and target values (for example, mouthfeel, aroma, colour, appearance).